webgrabplusguide/webgrabplusguide.github.io/README.md

 ### Disclaimer
 Before we begin please note I'm in no way affiliated with WebGrab+Plus or its team.
 I make no money etc from referrals and any questions, support or anything relating to the product should be directed through the offical WebGrab+Plus website. <br>
 This guides assumes you are using Windows.
 Although Linux should be the same, the paths to directories will be different.
+This guide hasn't been updated since written and maybe out of date.
+Use as a general guide but look for updated documentaion on WebGrab+Plus website.

 ### Download & install WebGrab+Plus
 Go to <a href="http://www.webgrabplus.com">http://www.webgrabplus.com</a> and download the latest version of WebGrab+Plus.
 Note that there maybe a beta version in the news and updates section on the main page which is newer than the current stable version.
 Read the notes to see any changes. <br>